Minor Feelings: The End of White Innocence

-Minor Feelings third essay Hong addressed her childhood experiences growing up as an Asian-American child in a White society and the trauma she endured because of it.
+In Minor Feelings third essay, Hong addresses her childhood experiences growing up as an Asian-American child in a White society and the trauma she endured because of it.

 Bad English

-Minor Feelings fourth essay discussed minority groups' tendencies to not be taught proper English until they are much older (6 to 7 years old) and also addressed Asian-American accents as seen on the media compared to reality.
-Hong also examined cultural appropriation and how important one's own culture is for minority groups.
+Minor Feelings fourth essay discusses minority groups' tendencies to not be taught proper English until they are much older (6 to 7 years old) and also addresses Asian-American accents as seen on the media compared to reality.
+Hong also examines cultural appropriation and how important one's own culture is for minority groups.

 An Education

-Minor Feelings fifth essay talked about female friendships and Hong's education in art school.
-Hong described how her friendship with two other Asian-American art students progressed and went through some challenging periods.
+Minor Feelings fifth essay talks about female friendships and Hong's education in art school.
+Hong describes how her friendship with two other Asian-American art students progressed and went through some challenging periods.

 Portrait of an Artist

-Minor Feelings sixth essay critiqued the lack of media exposure on murders and assaults of Asian-Americans, specifically women, and discussed Theresa Hak Kyung Cha and her book Dictee.
+Minor Feelings sixth essay critiques the lack of media exposure on murders and assaults of Asian-Americans, specifically women, and discusses Theresa Hak Kyung Cha and her book Dictee.